-In February 2018, after the Planning Commission review and recommendation of approval in December 2017, the City Council adopted an Addendum to the LCRSP EIR, approved a specific plan amendment to the LCRSP (SPA 2017-0002), and approved Tentative Tract Map No. 20092 (TTM 2017-0005), as detailed in the following chart:
+In February 2018, the City Council adopted an Addendum to the LCRSP EIR, approved a specific plan amendment to the LCRSP (SPA 2017-0002), and approved Tentative Tract Map No. 20092 (TTM 2017-0005), as detailed in the following chart:

-Application Purpose Approval

-LCRSP EIR Resolution No. 7277

-Amendment (SPA To eliminate Neighborhood I; modify the land use configuration of Neighborhoods II and III; and update text, tables, and maps of the LCRSP Ordinance No. 1598

-Map No. 20092 (-) Resolution No. 7278
+Application Purpose Approval LCRSP EIR To affirm that the scope of the proposed specific plan amendment and subdivision is analyzed under the LCRSP EIR, in accordance with the California Environmental Quality Act Resolution No. 7277 To eliminate Neighborhood I; modify the land use configuration of Neighborhoods II and III; and update text, tables and maps of the LCRSP Ordinance No. 1598 No. 20092 (TTM To create six (6) developable lots, one (1) remainder lot, and thirteen (13) lettered lots for public open space, utilities, and infrastructure Resolution No. 7278